rwilcox/my-learnings-docs/learning_kotlin.md

 <<Kotlin_Java_Interropt>>

-> The Java way for dealing with a default value is through overloading.
+> The Java way for dealing with a default [parameter] value is through overloading.
 To make the function available as overloaded Java methods, use the JvmOverloads annotation
 >
 > - From The Joy of Kotlin by Pierre-Yves Saumont on page 0 ()